 Web developers are being ripped off by a self proclaimed industry regulator who also happen to sell dubious business leads.
 This report proves beyond reasonable doubt that the offending company must be stopped, shamed and sanctioned.

-Research by the money advice service suggests there are 8 scam phone calls generated every second and two thirds of us have received a suspicious call in the last 12 months.
+Research by the money advice service suggests there are eight scam phone calls generated every second and two thirds of us have received a suspicious call in the last 12 months. 😒

 For a yearly fee I could join the Internet and Website Development Regulatory Office to display their prestigious badge on my site as a way of demonstrating a supposed level of skill or compliance.

-Suspicious, I did a little research and discovered things that didn’t seem quite right.
+Ever suspicious, I did a little research and discovered things that didn’t seem quite right. 🤔

 - The Web Profession Has No Official Regulator